 I had a bone marrow biopsy yesterday.
 I got one of these, and decided to take a picture of it so you could see what the needle looks like.
 This time I had an IV of 2 mg ativan.
 I can’t say that it helps much, but it sure doesn’t hurt.
 I don’t know what all these parts are for, but here they are!

 Manufacturer’s Home Page.
-This includes some video demonstrations of the Goldenberg Snarecoil in use.
+This used to include some video demonstrations of the Goldenberg Snarecoil in use.
 Now it’s branded Monoject.

 I do some volunteer work for the Collie Rescue of the Carolinas.
 Sometimes we have a collie who has had a terrible time, and needs to have a home with a family who will take good care of him and not discard him.
 If you live in the Carolinas or Virginia, and have been considering adopting a dog, take a look at Jamie: http://collierescue.net/available/index.html.
 Spread the word around.
 He needs a home!